IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/07_Cell Merging/00_igGrid_CellMerging_Overview.md

 ## <a id="enabling"></a> Enabling Cell Merging

-`igGrid`, by default, does not enable cell merging so you will need to enable it explicitly.
+`igGrid`, by default, does not enable Cell Merging so you will need to enable it explicitly.
 This is done differently in JavaScript and ASP.NET MVC.

 To enable Cell Merging in… | Do this…
 ---------------------------|---------